liamcottle/meshtastic-map/README.md

 The user database is located in mosquitto/passwd file.
 They need to be added one per line in plane text as "user:password" strings.
 Once you've added a new user, you need to encrypt the password by running `docker exec mosquitto mosquitto_passwd -U /etc/mosquitto/passwd` command.
+After this, you need to reload the mosquitto configuration using `docker kill --signal=HUP mosquitto`.
+Important to note is that every time you run the mosquitto_passwd command, it will encript all passwords, so you will have to keep a plaintext version of the file, then copy it to the passwd file and encript it each time.

 ## Contributing